juanitogan/slick/README.md

 ## Installation

+1. Download the latest release from the [Releases page](https://github.com/juanitogan/slick/releases).
+(Or, any other way you like to git yer GitHub files.)

-Copy the contents of the extensions folder in this GitHub repo to your Inkscape "User extensions" folder.
+2. Unzip the INX and PY files to your Inkscape "User extensions" folder.
 You can find that location in Inkscape here: Edit > Preferences > System.

-Restart Inkscape.
+3. Restart Inkscape.

-Fin.
+4. Fin.

 ## Example use of Slick